 9. Gray Whale

-Gray whales are typically large and can grow to lengths of up to 50 feet.
-A mature gray whale can weigh up to 35 tonnes.
-Males appear slightly larger than females.
-The skin of the gray Whale is dark gray with white patches.
+Gray whales (Eschrichtius robustus) can grow to lengths of up to 50 feet, with whales weighing up to 35 tonnes.
+Males are slightly larger than females.
+The skin of the Gray whale is dark gray with white patches.

-Gray whales do not have dorsal fins but instead have a dorsal hump on the end of their back.
-They also have fat up to 10 inches thick to keep them warm.
+Gray whales do not have dorsal fins but have a dorsal hump at the end of their back.
+They like cold waters and have a blubber layer up to 10 inches thick to keep them warm.

 10. Common Minke Whale

-The common minke whale is the smallest of all the North American whales you will come across, but they are still considerable.
-They can grow up to 20 to 30 feet long.
+The Common minke whale (Balaenoptera acutorostrata) is the smallest North American whale, but can still grow up to 20 to 30 feet long.

 The common minke whale is subcategorized into three subspecies.
-These are the North Atlantic minke, the North Pacific minke, and the dwarf minke.
-The dwarf minkes are smaller than the other minke whales but attract many tourists in North America for their unique behavior and characteristics.
+The Common minke whale (Northern Hemisphere), the Antarctic minke whale (Southern Hemisphere), and the Dwarf minke.
+Dwarf minkes are smaller than the others but attract many tourists in North America for their unique behavior and characteristics.

 Whales often swim close to the shore.
 Find out why here

-Bernhard Grzimek, Schlager, N., Olendorf, D. and American (2003).
-Grzimek’s animal life encyclopedia.
-Detroit: Gale.
+Grzimek’s Animal Life Encyclopedia – Bernhard Grzimek, Schlager, N., Olendorf, D. and American